rust-lang/rfcs/text/0000-undisambiguated-generics.md

 ## Interaction with future features
 Note that this proposal does not conflict with:
 - Intuitive chained comparisons: i.e. `a < b < c` as being shorthand for `a < b && b < c` (and
-similar).
+similar), should this syntax be proposed in the future.
-- Specifying const generic arguments in expressions without `::`.
+- Specifying const generic arguments in expressions without `::`, once they have been implemented.

 # Prior art
 [prior-art]: #prior-art